Ear mites in dogs: symptoms, treatment and prevention

 Treatment of ear mites in dogs

-Cleaning the ears
+Cleaning your dog’s ears

 Administering medication